Minimal genera of open 4-manifolds: Uncountable families with the same genus functions

-This gives some improvements in Section~\ref{Apps}, but is incompatible with $S^2\times S^2$-stabilization arguments, and seems less useful in Section~\ref{Main}.
-For example, one might try to generalize Corollary~\ref{combined}(b) or (c) to a manifold $X=\widetilde X$ with a smooth sphere $S$ of square $+1$ whose complement embeds as required, with $S$ obtained by attaching a 2-handle along a $+1$-framed unknot.
-Corollary~\ref{minuscompact} applies with $Y$ the complement of a tubular neighborhood of $S$.
-However, to control the genus function we must obtain a Stein smoothing, replacing the 2-handle by a Casson handle, after which it may be impossible to excise $S$ as required.
-This same situation occurs in the standard construction of an exotic $\R^4$ not embedding in a negative definite manifold (cf.\ \cite{GS}~Theorem~9.4.3): The 0-handle and Casson handle, with $S$ removed, comprise an exotic $S^3\times\R$ for which no $S^3\times (a,b)$ embeds in a negative definite manifold.
-Such a Casson handle would thwart the above plan.
-The case of $S^2\times S^2$-summands is similar.

 It is a classical problem to understand which open subsets of $\C^2$ are {\em domains of holomorphy}, that is, are Stein surfaces in the complex structure inherited from the embedding.
 The question is studied in $\C^2$ and in more general complex surfaces $S$ in \cite{JSG}, \cite{steindiff}, where the subset is allowed to vary by topological, resp.\ smooth, isotopy of its inclusion map.
-Theorem~\ref{uncountable} can be used to show that such Stein open subsets frequently occur in families realizing uncountably many diffeomorphism types, but all related by topological isotopy of their inclusion maps (so in particular, all are smoothings of the same underlying topological manifold $X$.)
-The theorem is most immediately applicable if $S$ is a suitable negative definite manifold such as $\C^2$ or a blowup of it, or an open subset of such a blowup.
-However, many indefinite complex surfaces with nontrivial $\pi_1$, such as those on the BMY line and bundles over Riemann surfaces, are accessible since they are covered by $\C^2$ or an open subset of it such as an open disk.
-More generally:
+Theorem~\ref{uncountable} augments these results to show that such Stein open subsets frequently occur in isotopic families realizing uncountably many diffeomorphism types.